alichatme/tips/tip-athena.md

 ___
 # Threat Model

-### 1. Purpose

-ATHENA's threat model specifies the security assumptions, scope of responsibility, and types of threats this architecture is designed to address.
+The ATHENA threat model defines the security assumptions, scope of responsibility, and the types of threats this architecture is designed to manage or mitigate.

-ATHENA is an admission, scheduling, and transaction processing assignment management layer and does not replace the consensus algorithm, validation rules, or basic network security mechanisms.
-Therefore, the ultimate security of the network remains the responsibility of the host protocol.
+ATHENA is a transaction lifecycle management, admission, scheduling, routing, and execution monitoring layer.
+It does not replace the Host Protocol's consensus algorithm, validation rules, or security model.

+Therefore, the ultimate security responsibility of the network remains with the Host Protocol.

-### 2. Security Assumptions
+### Security Assumptions

-This architecture is based on the following assumptions:
+This architecture is designed based on the following assumptions:

-· The network consensus algorithm is correctly implemented.
+· The Host Protocol's consensus algorithm is correctly implemented.
 · The Finality mechanism is valid.
-· Validators operate according to protocol rules.
+· Validators operate according to Host Protocol rules.
-· Cryptographic signatures are valid.
+· Cryptographic algorithms and digital signatures are valid.
-· Authentication mechanisms and network access permissions are in place.
+· Authentication mechanisms and network access controls are in place.

-If any of these assumptions are violated, the responsibility for managing them lies with the host protocol.
+If any of these assumptions are violated, the responsibility for managing them falls to the Host Protocol.

-### 3. Threats Addressed
+### Threats Addressed by ATHENA

-ATHENA is designed to mitigate or manage the following threats.

-Congestion Attacks:
+1. Congestion Attacks

-Sending a large volume of transactions with the aim of causing congestion and reducing network efficiency.
+Sending a large volume of Admission Requests to reduce network efficiency.

-ATHENA attempts to reduce the impact of these attacks by distributing incoming transactions among validator groups operating in parallel.

-Oscillation Attacks:

-Attempts to create frequent changes in the number or composition of execution groups to increase network management overhead.

-If the hysteresis policy is active, continuous changes are controlled.
-The host protocol can also adjust the parameters of this policy according to network conditions.
+ATHENA mitigates these attacks through intelligent admission management, dynamic scheduling, and balanced load distribution among initial validators, execution domains, and parallel execution engines.

+2. Mempool Observation Attacks

+In many networks, signed transactions are placed in a public mempool before entering consensus, where they become observable.

+In the ATHENA architecture, there is no public mempool.

+Transactions are only sent directly to designated initial validators after the Execution Permit has been issued and the user has signed the transaction.

+Consequently, the attack surface arising from the public observation of pending transactions is significantly reduced, and the exploitable time window is completely eliminated.

+3. Malicious Full Node Behavior

+A malicious Full Node may attempt to:

+· Send the transaction through a different path.
+· Ignore the Execution Permit instructions.
+· Alter the order of execution stages.
+· Send incorrect information to other components.
+· Refuse to forward the transaction to the next network component.

+Since all network components are required to verify the Execution Permit against the Canonical Copy, any deviation from the designated path is immediately detectable.
+The Canonical Copy mechanism, as an immutable reference, enables the detection of malicious behavior even when attempts are made to disregard the permit.

-Malicious Validator Behavior
+4. Malicious Initial Validator Behavior

-Examples include:
+Examples of such behavior include:

 · Intentional delays
 · Non-responsiveness
-· Sending invalid information
+· Submitting invalid results
-· Incomplete participation in the validation process
+· Incomplete participation in validation

-Nodes in the group can monitor these behaviors and send reports to ATHENA and the network protocol.
-Final decisions regarding imposing restrictions or removing nodes are made according to the host protocol's rules.
+· Failure to follow Execution Permit instructions

+These behaviors are recorded during ATHENA's monitoring process and reported according to Host Protocol policies.
+Any deviation from the designated validation process is also detectable through full Execution Permit verification.

+5. Unauthorized Path Modification

+After the Execution Permit is issued, no network component is permitted to independently change:

+· The validation path,
+· The execution domain,
+· The execution engine,
+· Or the order of execution stages.

+Any independent modification will be detected during Execution Permit verification and will result in transaction rejection and a violation report.

+6. Unexpected Behavior or Outcome

+After the transaction is finally recorded in the global ledger, ATHENA compares the actual execution result with the "expected behavior or outcome" recorded in the Execution Permit.

+If any discrepancy is observed, ATHENA sends a report to the Host Protocol so that it can decide how to handle the situation according to its defined policies.

-Attacks Based on Fixed Group Recognition:
+7. Attacks Based on Fixed Structures

-In many architectures, fixed validator groups can be targets of coordinated attacks.
+In many architectures, fixed validation structures can become targets of coordinated attacks.

+In ATHENA, the selection of initial validators, execution domains, and execution engines is performed dynamically for each transaction based on Host Protocol policies.

-In ATHENA, execution groups are formed dynamically, and there are no permanent memberships or pre-formed groups.
-This feature reduces the likelihood of stable coalitions forming or specific groups being targeted.
+This feature reduces the likelihood of forming predictable structures.

-Mempool-Based Attacks:

-In networks with public mempools, transaction information is exposed before entering consensus.

-Since ATHENA uses a mempool-free architecture, the attack surface related to public observation of pending transactions is reduced.

-### 4. Out-of-Scope Threats
+### Threats Outside the Scope of ATHENA's Responsibility

-The following are outside ATHENA's scope of responsibility and are managed by the base protocol or network infrastructure:
+The following remain outside ATHENA's scope of responsibility and are managed by the Host Protocol or the network infrastructure:

-· Consensus algorithm attacks
+· Attacks against the consensus algorithm
-· 51% attacks or similar attacks
+· 51% attacks or similar
-· Cryptographic algorithm failures
+· Cryptographic algorithm weaknesses
 · Theft of user private keys
 · Compromise of user wallets
 · Network layer attacks
-· Physical attacks on node infrastructure
+· Physical attacks against node infrastructure
-· Attacks due to operating system or hardware defects
+· Operating system or hardware defects

-### 5. Separation of Responsibilities Principle
+### Separation of Responsibilities Principle

-ATHENA is solely responsible for admission management, scheduling, formation of execution groups, issuance of Execution Permits, and monitoring the transaction processing process.

-Transaction validation, consensus algorithm execution, block finalization, global ledger management, and ensuring basic network security remain the responsibility of the host protocol.
+ATHENA is responsible for:

+· Transaction admission management
+· Execution Permit issuance
+· Scheduling
+· Transaction routing
+· Initial validator selection
+· Execution domain selection
+· Execution engine selection
+· Exception management
+· Monitoring expected behavior or outcomes
+· Monitoring the correct execution of policies defined in the Execution Permit · Transaction lifecycle oversight

+In contrast, the following responsibilities remain with the Host Protocol:

+· Final validation
+· Consensus algorithm execution
+· Block production
+· Finality
+· Global ledger management
+· Fundamental network security

-### 6. Summary
+### Summary

-The ATHENA architecture increases the network's operational security by reducing the attack surface at the admission layer, eliminating dependency on the mempool, dynamically forming execution groups, intelligently distributing processing load, and monitoring node behavior, without taking on the responsibility of the consensus algorithm or the network's basic security model.
-___
-___
+ATHENA significantly reduces the attack surface at the transaction admission and processing layer by:

+· Eliminating the public mempool,
+· Implementing intelligent admission management,
+· Issuing Execution Permits,
+· Deterministically defining the transaction execution path, · Continuously verifying permits,
+· Managing exceptions,
+· Monitoring expected behavior or outcomes,
+· And overseeing the execution of defined policies.

+However, ATHENA is not responsible for the consensus algorithm or the fundamental security of the Host Protocol.
+It serves solely as a complementary layer that manages and controls the transaction lifecycle—from the initial admission request through to final monitoring after ledger recording.